esp8266/Arduino/README.md

 ### Installing with Boards Manager ###

 Starting with 1.6.4, Arduino allows installation of third-party platform packages using Boards Manager.
-We have packages available for Windows, Mac OS, and Linux x64.
+We have packages available for Windows, Mac OS, and Linux (32 and 64 bit).

 - Install Arduino 1.6.4 from the [Arduino website](http://www.arduino.cc/en/main/software).
 - Start Arduino and open Perferences window.